Emergence of bacterial glass: Formation of microdomains and collective motion

 An important consequence of the formation of microdomains is the emergence of collective motion.
 Since individual bacteria tend to move along the orientation field, they attempt to move collectively in each microdomain, though the motion is largely hampered in the glassy states.
-However, in the active fluid phase, bacteria do move in the form of microdomains or clusters (\vidsref{7 and 8}), more visibly for lower $\phi$, similarly to swarming states of bacteria \cite{marchetti2013hydrodynamics, bechinger2016active,doostmohammadi2019coherent, be2019statistical,be2020phase}.
-This can produce nontrivial spatiotemporal correlation that is absent in passive glassy systems and, presumably, result in the anomalous peak of the dynamic susceptibility $\chi_4$ which we found to develop for low $\phi$ (\figref[d]{fig2}).
+However, in the active fluid phase, bacteria do move in the form of microdomains or clusters (\figref[a,b]{fig5} and \vidsref{8 and 9}), more visibly for lower $\phi$, similarly to swarming states of bacteria \cite{marchetti2013hydrodynamics, bechinger2016active,doostmohammadi2019coherent, be2019statistical,be2020phase}.
+The collective motion is evidenced by the presence of the velocity correlation between nearby cells (\figref[c]{fig5}), within a distance of $\approx 2\unit{\mu m}$, which is consistent with the typical size of the microdomains reported above.
+Note that the velocity correlation is generally absent in thermal systems, hence another athermal characteristic of our system, and is known to play a significant role in active glassy dynamics \cite{janssen2019active,Szamel.etal-PRE2015,Sadhukhan.etal-a2024}.
+In our system, the velocity correlation is formed as a result of the microdomain structure of the orientations, but it is noteworthy that the observed velocity correlation indicates the presence of polar order, despite the essentially nematic nature of the steric interaction.
+This collective motion produces nontrivial spatiotemporal correlation in the cell positions, which presumably results in the anomalous peak of the dynamic susceptibility $\chi_4^Q$ found to develop for low $\phi$ (\figref[e]{fig2}).
+This argument is also supported by the fact that the anomalous peak is absent in the dynamic susceptibility of the orientation (\figref[f]{fig2}), $\chi_4^\theta$, which is not affected by the bacterial motion.
+Interestingly, a similar short-time peak was also reported in a recent simulation of particles self-propelling in discrete directions and attributed to the cooperative vibrational motion of active particles \cite{Dey.etal-SM2022}.